 Charging the flat battery to full takes approximately four hours, which is relatively quick compared to other cordless vacs.

-If you suffer from dust or pet allergies, there are better cordless vacuums on the market for retaining allergens.
+If you suffer from dust or pet allergies, we think there are much better cordless vacuums on the market for retaining allergens.

 Emptying, Cleaning & Maintenance